WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/glossary.md

 ### W

-**WeChat** - initially chat app, now a market-leading platform by connecting people, services, and businesses in China and around the world
+**WeChat** - market-leading platform for connecting people, services, and businesses in China and around the world

-**Wirecard Enterprise Portal** - web-based administration and reporting application
+**Wirecard Enterprise Portal** - web-based administration and reporting application for Wirecard customers